-Each Agency employee shall submit to the Payroll Specialist a signed and approved timesheet no later than 12:00 noon on the 1st day following the close of each pay period.
+Each Agency employee shall submit to the Payroll Specialist a signed and approved timesheet no later than 9:30 am on the 1st day following the close of each pay period.
 Timesheets shall be prepared in accordance with the following guidelines:

 - 1. Each timesheet shall reflect all hours worked during the pay period - 2.
-Timesheets shall be prepared in black or blue ink - 3.
-Errors shall be corrected by crossing through the incorrect entry with one horizontal line, filling in the correct entry, and placing the employee's initials next to the change.
-The use of correction fluid, correction tape, or erasure devises is prohibited - 4.
-Employees shall identify and record hours worked based on the nature of the work performed - 5.
+Timesheets shall be prepared and approved in payroll software - 3.
+Errors shall be corrected by sending an email to appropriate supervisors - Employees shall identify and record hours worked based on the nature of the work performed - 5.
 Compensated absences should be clearly identified as such.
-An authorized Leave Request Form shall accompany the timesheet when such absences: a) require adjustment to the employee's accrued leave hours; b) are for specific types of leave as set forth in the Agency Personnel Policies and Procedures; or c) the leave is to be voluntarily uncompensated - 6.
-Timesheets shall be signed by the employee prior to submission activities should be charged.
-When Payroll has extracted necessary data from this form, it is forwarded to the Service Manager, who prepares a cost allocation analysis report using the data.
+An authorized Leave Request shall accompany the timesheet when such absences: a) require adjustment to the employee's accrued leave hours; b) are for specific types of leave as set forth in the Agency Personnel Policies and Procedures; or c) the leave is to be voluntarily uncompensated - 6.
+Timesheets shall be approved in payroll software by the employee and supervisor prior to submission activities should be charged.
+When Payroll has extracted necessary data from this form, it is forwarded to the Support Specialist, who prepares a cost allocation analysis report using the data.
 This report is used to analyze, augment, and/or adjust the cost allocation plan on a schedule determined by policy.